 Thick Waist: Apple and Rectangle Body Types

-If your breasts and hips are barely wider than your waist (making you a rectangle shape), or your waist is disproportionately thick compared to your slim limbs (apple shape), you’ll want to camouflage your waist size so it’s harder for people to tell exactly how thick it is.
+If your breasts and hips are barely wider than your waist (making you a rectangle shape), or your waist is disproportionately thick compared to your long limbs (apple shape), you’ll want to camouflage your waist size so it’s harder for people to tell exactly how thick it is.

 Source: Lyst, Rag & Bone Ash striped top.

-A Note on Boob Size
+A Note on Breast Size

 If you have big boobs, remember to choose a low-cut top, or else the horizontal stripes could make you look even more top-heavy.